Coryrichter94/Craft.do-to-Obsidian-Migrator/README.md

 Inside craft-migration, create an input folder.

-Unzip your Craft export and place the main content folder (e.g., Corys Space) inside the input folder.
+Unzip your Craft export and place the main content folder (e.g., Craft Export) inside the input folder.

 Your final structure should look like this:

 craft-migration/
 ├── craft_to_obsidian_migrator.py
 └── input/
-    └── Corys Space/
+    └── Craft Export/
         └── ... (all your notes, folders, and .textbundle files)

 2. Run the Script